-Generic Name: dextromethorphan / guaifenesin
+Generic name: dextromethorphan / guaifenesin

 For Healthcare Professionals

-Applies to dextromethorphan/guaifenesin: oral capsule, oral capsule extended release, oral elixir, oral granule, oral liquid, oral suspension extended release, oral tablet, oral tablet extended release
+Applies to dextromethorphan/guaifenesin: oral capsule, oral capsule extended release, oral elixir, oral granule, oral liquid, oral suspension extended release, oral tablet, oral tablet extended release.

 More about Chest Congestion Relief DM (dextromethorphan / guaifenesin)

-- Drug Interactions
+- Drug images

 - Drug class: upper respiratory combinations